johndgiese/dotvim/README.md

 If you want to use powerline with fancy fonts, you will need to install a patched font.
 I have my favorites stored in the fonts directoy, the ConsolasForPowerline is great on windows.
 You can double click on each of them to install the fonts.
 Read about this feature [here](http://enegue.com/consolas-font-in-vim-powerline-windows/).
 After you are done installing the font, uncomment the lines towards the top of the vimrc

 If you want to use the vipy plugin you will need to install ipython and pyzmq, and finally run another batch script, as described in the install instructions [here](https://github.com/johndgiese/vipy)

+### Rational

+You may wonder why not just rename .vim vimfiles?
+Well, by keeping it named .vim and linking to it, the repository will work also on linux and mac.
+You may also wonder why not just copy vimrc up a directory and name it _vimrc?
+Well, by moving it up a directory we would take it out of the repository, and would no longer be able to track changes.

+Note: if you only want to add the .vim/windows directory to the current user's path, omit the -M

 # Install instructions on Linux/Mac